nikpau/mmgdynamics/README.md

 #### Please use the stable version on the [stable branch](https://github.com/nikpau/mmgdynamics/tree/stable)

 The dynamics of the system can be found in the `dynamics.py` file.
-The model can be used straight out of the box with any model found in the `calibrated_vessels.py` file.
+The model can be used straight out of the box with any vessel found in the `calibrated_vessels.py` file.
 If you want to embed this model into your own framework you just need the `mmg_step()` function.

 ### Calibrate custom vessel
 In order to calibrate a vessel that is not present in the `calibrated_vessels.py` file, you can define a minimal dict with basic information about the vessel and input it into the `get_coef_dict()` function.
 Several empirical formulas will then be used to estimate the relevant hydrodynamic derivatives for your vessel and return back a dict which can be used as an input to the `mmg_step()` function.